1wikii/1wikii/README.md

 - 🔭 I’m currently studying in <a href="https://www.itera.ac.id/">ITERA</a>
 - 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to reach me: not yet
+- 📫 How to reach me: ahmaddwikyzerrodixxon@gmail.com
 - ⚡ Fun fact : i'm aloner, lets be friend>3

 ### Skills